redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### API Authentication

-First let's lock down the API so be sure that only authorized users can create, update and delete Posts.
+First let's lock down the API so we can be sure that only authorized users can create, update and delete Posts.
 Open up the Post service and let's add a check:

 ```javascript{4,17,24,32}
 // api/src/services/posts/posts.js